 Liz graduated from the University of Bristol in 2015 and has been in clinical practice ever since.
 Her goal was always to become a general practitioner allowing her to do a little bit of everything.
 Liz has been fortunate to work with some fantastic specialists in medicine, surgery, imaging and emergency care over the years.
 Though she loves all aspects of the job, Liz is particularly interested in canine epilepsy and avian medicine.
 In her spare time, she enjoys being out in the countryside or at home with her pet dogs, cats, chickens, turkeys, ducks, pigeons and fish.
 Liz joined FirstVet in May 2021.

 Mila graduated as a vet in 2017 in Ghent, Belgium.
-A few months later she moved to Scotland where she has worked for the past four years as a small animal vet in Edinburgh and the surrounding area.
-She likes the variety of first opinion practice, seeing all kinds of cases and spanning all ages, from adventurous puppies and kittens to energetic adult animals in their prime, to elderly cats and dogs who like naps above all things.
-Her favourite part of being a vet is the chance to see the bond between pets and their humans, and the richness this unique relationship brings to our lives.
-Consulting online adds the extra joy of seeing the pets at ease in their own home.
-Her own home is shared with an elderly shelter cat who moved with her from Belgium and, when the Scottish weather allows it, she likes to go hiking and discover the isles and beaches of this amazing country.
+A few months later she moved to Scotland where she works as a small animal vet in Edinburgh and its surroundings.
+Her favourite part of being a vet is the chance to witness the bond between pets and their humans and the richness this unique relationship brings to our lives.
+Consulting online adds the extra joy of seeing pets fully at ease in their own home.
 Mila joined FirstVet in May 2021.
+Besides consulting, she applied her unusual combination of a veterinary and a linguistics degree to writing and editing a number of FirstVet website articles.

 Natasha qualified from the Royal Veterinary College, London in 2015.
 She went on to complete their Small Animal Rotating Internship in the university hospital for 12 months, before entering first opinion small animal practice in London.
 Natasha then moved to North Wales to continue working in small animal practice, both first opinion and emergency work.
 She has started a Certificate with the University of Liverpool in Dermatology, and also particularly enjoys soft tissue surgery and dentistry.
 Natasha joined FirstVet in May 2021.